 top of page

-The Godiah Spray Tobacco Plantation at Historic St. Mary’s City re-creates 17th Century family life on a tobacco farm, including a planter's house, tenant house and tobacco barns.
-The plantation is home to Godiah Spray's family and servants, cows, chickens, and pigs.
+The Godiah Spray Tobacco Plantation at Historic St. Mary’s City recreates a 17th-century tobacco farm, including a planter’s house, tenant house, and tobacco barns.
+The plantation interprets the complex realities of colonial life, examining how families, indentured servants, and enslaved people lived and worked within the evolving legal and labor systems of early Maryland.

 Explore the Site